-The DHHR filed the underlying abuse and neglect petition against Petitioner Mother and the children's father in November of 2011.
+The DHHR filed the underlying abuse and neglect petition against Petitioner Father and the children's mother in November of 2011.
 The petition alleged that petitioner abused drugs and physically abused the children.
-Petitioner was alleged to have been involved in a domestic assault with the children's father when he pulled her into the bedroom, hit her in the face, and "busted her nose."
+Petitioner was alleged to have been involved in a domestic assault with the children's mother when he pulled her into the bedroom, hit her in the face, and "busted her nose."
 After arriving, the Child Protective Services ("CPS") worker found needles and a plate with blue powder drug residue, as well as a straw and credit card, all within reach of the children.
-Petitioner Mother appeared to be impaired due to her manner of speaking and drowsy eyes.
+The children's mother appeared to be impaired due to her manner of speaking and drowsy eyes, and petitioner was no longer present.
 The children were put into the DHHR's custody as a result of this incident.
-In January of 2012, petitioner acknowledged having a substance abuse problem, and counsel indicated that she would request a post-adjudicatory improvement period.
+In January of 2012, petitioner denied having a substance abuse problem.
 However, the circuit court did not make any finding regarding whether the children were abused or neglected.
-In May of 2012, the circuit court granted petitioner a "post-adjudicatory improvement period," requiring her to complete a substance abuse evaluation and random screens, among other requirements.
-Again, no findings were made regarding the children or whether petitioner was an abusing parent.
-In August of 2012, petitioner's improvement period was continued and a paternity test established that both children are the biological children of the same father, so the putative father was dismissed from the case.
-Over the ensuing six months, petitioner participated in an improvement period but failed to follow through with all required drug screens and visitations and had only sporadic contact with her attorney.
-By order entered June 10, 2013, following a dispositional hearing, the circuit court terminated the parents' parental rights to the children, finding that she failed to comply with in home services and failed to correct the situation that led to the filing of the petition.
+In May of 2012, the circuit court required petitioner to complete a substance abuse evaluation and random screens, among other requirements.2 Again, no findings were made regarding the children or whether petitioner was an abusing parent.
+In August of 2012, a paternity test established that both children are petitioner's biological children, so the putative father was dismissed from the case.
+Over the ensuing six months, petitioner failed to follow through with all required drug screens and visitations and had only sporadic contact with his attorney.
+By order entered June 10, 2013, following a dispositional hearing, the circuit court terminated the parents' parental rights to the children, finding that he failed to comply with in-home services and failed to correct the situation that led to the filing of the petition.
 The circuit court further found that the DHHR made reasonable efforts to preserve the family, prevent removal, and promote reunification, but that termination was the least restrictive alternative.
-It is from this order that petitioner appeals.
-2
+It is from this order that petitioner appeals.3

-1 A putative father to one of the children was included in the initial petition but was later dismissed after a DNA test revealed that the children have the same biological father.
+1 A putative father to one of the children was included in the initial petition but was later dismissed after a DNA test revealed that petitioner was the father of both children.